AgileRL/AgileRL/docs/custom_algorithms/index.rst

 Creating Custom Algorithms
 ==========================

-To create a custom algorithm, you must inherit from :class:`RLAlgorithm <agilerl.algorithms.core.base.RLAlgorithm>` for single-agent algorithms or :class:`MultiAgentRLAlgorithm <agilerl.algorithms.core.base.MultiAgentRLAlgorithm>` for multi-agent algorithms.
+To create a custom algorithm, you must inherit from :class:`SingleAgentAlgorithm <agilerl.algorithms.core.base.SingleAgentAlgorithm>` for single-agent algorithms or :class:`MultiAgentAlgorithm <agilerl.algorithms.core.base.MultiAgentAlgorithm>` for multi-agent algorithms.
 We have implemented this hierarchy with the idea of making evolutionary hyperparameter optimization as seamless as possible, and have users focus on their implementation only.
 Here we go over the key components in developing a custom AgileRL algorithm.